osakech/pm-debianizer/README.md

 # pm-debianizer
 **This tool is still in early alpha**

-Creates a Debian package a Debian distribution of your choice from a CPAN module.
+Creates a Debian package in a Debian distribution of your choice from a CPAN module.

 ## Prerequisites
 * Docker